Tame topology in Hensel minimal structures: Valuation- and model-theoretical preliminaries.

-where $\phi$ is a quantifier-free formula in the language of rings, $\psi$ is an $\mathcal{L}_{rv}^{\prime}$-formula, and $p(x)$ is a tuple of polynomials with integer coefficients. \end{remark}

-The conclusion of Remark~\ref{rem-elim} can be proven through arguments due to Basarab~\cite{Bas}, which rely on an embedding theorem and a relative (with respect to $RV$) version of the Ax--Kochen--Ershov theorem.
-The research on this topic has a long history, let us mention some papers as \cite{Ax-K1,Ax-K2,Er,Bas-Ku,Dries,Ku-1,Ku-2,Sca,Fle,H-H,ACGZ}.
-Note that relative quantifier elimination, based on two auxiliary sorts (value group and residue field) with an angular component map, was achieved by Pas~\cite{Pa1}.

-In our geometric approach, most essential is which (not how) sets are definable, and thus languages may usually be specified up to interdefinability.
-We shall work with a language $\mathcal{L}$ which is an expansion of the language $\mathcal{L}_{vf}$ of valued fields, and with some auxiliary imaginary sorts, usually with the sort $RV$.
-The words 0-definable and $A$-definable shall mean $\mathcal{L}$-definable and $\mathcal{L}_{A}$-definable in a fixed language $\mathcal{L}$; "definable" will refer to definable in $\mathcal{L}$ with arbitrary parameters.

-Fix a language $\mathcal{L}$ which is an expansion of $\mathcal{L}_{hen}$, and a model $K$ of a 1-h-minimal (complete) $\mathcal{L}$-theory $T$.
-For the reader's convenience, we recall below the following three results of Hensel minimality from the paper~\cite{C-H-R}, which are crucial for our approach:
+We shall fix a language $\mathcal{L}$ which is an expansion of the language $\mathcal{L}_{vf}$ of valued fields, possibly with some auxiliary imaginary sorts.
+Consider a model $K$ of a 1-h-minimal (complete) $\mathcal{L}$-theory $T$.
+For the reader's convenience, we recall below the following two results of Hensel minimality from the paper~\cite{C-H-R}, which are crucial for our approach:

-1) Domain and range preparation ({\em op.cit.}, Proposition~2.4.6), which can be derived from a week form of the Jacobian property, the valuative Jacobian property ({\em loc.cit.}, Lemma.~2.4.5]);
+1) Domain and range preparation ({\em op.cit.}, Proposition~2.8.6), which relies on the valuative Jacobian property ({\em op.cit.}, Lemma.~2.8.5);